ogsamovar/launch-docs-evo/launch-docs-original.md

 - *Allowlist:* projects can optionally specify which addresses are allowed to invest in the seed launch
 - *Vesting:* projects can set vesting and cliff periods for contributors

 🌊 **Liquid Launch** leverages the [Balancer V2](https://docs.balancer.fi/) infrastructure.
-It uses a novel token distribution mechanism, the Liquidity Bootstrapping Pool (LBP), to disincentivize large contributors from buying all tokens in one go and to punish bots, leading to more fair and accessible distributions.
+It uses a novel token distribution mechanism, the Liquidity Bootstrapping Pool (LBP), to disincentivize large contributors from buying all tokens in one go and to punish bots, leading to fairer and more accessible distributions.

 **Benefits:**